 - Confirmation that 20% match funding in place with the applicant

 - Evidence of security of tenure and written consent from property owner

 If your application is successful, confirmation will be sent via email, detailing the amount of grant you are eligible for and match funding required.
 Your letter of offer will be issued to you upon receipt of your planning reference number.

-Deadline for Applications – Wednesday 19th April 2023 at 12 noon
+Deadline for Applications – Wednesday 9th August 2023 at 5pm